mongodb-js/charts-embed-sdk/examples/.markdown/config/chart/click-events-filtering.md

 # MongoDB Charts Embedding Example - Interactive Filtering

-#include "examples/.markdown/docs/chart/background/start-block.md"

 🎮 _[Play with a live demo of this sample here](https://codesandbox.io/s/github/mongodb-js/charts-embed-sdk/tree/master/examples/charts/click-events-filtering)_

+## Background

-#include "examples/.markdown/docs/chart/background/desc-simple.md"
+#include "examples/.markdown/docs/chart/embed-sdk-introduction.md"

-#include "examples/.markdown/docs/chart/background/desc-click-events.md"
+#include "examples/.markdown/docs/chart/click-events-description.md"

 This sample shows how to implement interactive filtering, whereby clicks on one chart are used to generate filters which are applied to a second chart.
 To learn the basics of chart click events, see the [click events](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/charts/click-events-basic) sample.

 More information regarding how to handle click events can be found in the [Charts documentation](https://docs.mongodb.com/charts/saas/handle-click-events/).